Steps after installing GitLab

 • Upgrade GitLab: Every month, a new feature-rich GitLab version is released.
 Learn how to upgrade to it, or to an interim release that contains a security fix.

-• Release and maintenance policy: Learn about GitLab policies governing version naming, as well as release pace for major, minor, patch, and security releases.
+• Release and maintenance policy: Learn about GitLab policies governing version naming, as well as release pace for major, minor and patch releases.

 License